kathrynhamilton/textbooks/StoryGenius.md

 Keep at it until you have developed one overarching plot problem that leaps over every hurdle and meets both tests.
 This will probably be a combination of some of the original problems you came up with.

 ##### 4. Sketch out the ticks that will lead up to your opening scene.
-Your goal is to find the tick that catapults your protagonist into unavoidable action.
-Your protagonist must act and must act now.
+Find the tick that catapults your protagonist into unavoidable action.

+It is typically around the sixth or seventh tick, and will be when your protagonist must act and must act now.

 Congratulations!
 You not only know when your novel starts but you also know why, what's at stake, what it means to your protagonist, and what your novel is about.

-## Part Three
+## Part Three - Creating an External Gauntlet to Spur Your Protagonist's Internal Struggle